charliecalvert/CloudNotes/Assignments/Aws/Ec2ProvisionRepo.md

 The point is that not all the methods have to actually do anything at this point.
 We are just fleshing out the structure of the App.
 However, at least some of these methods are not hard to define, and you might be able to get them to work.

-## systemd for Server

-Set up **systemd** for the server so that it can run automatically on port 30026.
-(We will have to move this off this port soon, but keep it there for now.)
-The main goal is to ensure that you can set up systemd for both Pristine Lubuntu and EC2.
-If you are on Cloud 9, then just set up **systemd** for EC2.

 ## One App

-Combine Client and Server into one app and start that app running on EC2.
-When you turn in the assignment, provide a link to that app.
+Combine Client and Server into one app and start that app running on Pristine Lubuntu.
+When you turn in the assignment, provide a screenshot of the app.

 - In the client folder run **npm run build**.
 This assumes the client was built with **create-react-app**.
 - Copy the contents of the **build** directory created by in the previous step to **../server/public/.**